 Hosting, domains, SEO, analytics, backups, bandwidth… it’s enough to make your head spin.
-All you wanted was a simple yet professional looking website to get your business online, without it costing the earth.
+All you want is websites made simple!
+An easy yet professional looking website to get your business online, without it costing the earth.

 So where do you actually start?

 The very first thing you will need is a domain name.
 This will be the name of your website, usually your business name, followed by a .com or .co.uk (there are also many other options and depend on what will work best for your business).

 So which should you buy?
 If you have a local, mainly product based business, and you won’t be doing any business outside of the UK then I would recommend co.uk as your visitors will be more targeted and generally from the UK.
 If your business is Worldwide or you offer a service that you could expand worldwide in the future then go for .com.

 I tend to buy the both and use the one most relevant to my business, but keeping the other one, so no one else can use it, and redirecting it to my main site.
 This means that if I had a .com site and someone typed .co.uk by mistake it would still go to my site.

 You can purchase domain names from many different providers, but before purchasing make sure you check the hosting package that you intend to purchase as some come with a domain name free of charge.
 Which brings us on to…

 Hosting can be a minefield, especially if you don’t know what you are looking for or what you need.
 Many hosting companies offer many extras that sound good but you will probably never use them and once you are in that contract you end up wasting money you could have used elsewhere in your business.